Center Parcs UK and Ireland: Longford Forest

-In a 2008 interview, Martin Dalby, the chief executive of Center Parcs UK, stated that Woburn would be the last village the company constructed in the UK and that if a sixth village was considered it would probably be located in Ireland.
+In a 2008 interview, Martin Dalby, the chief executive of Center Parcs UK, stated that Woburn would be the last village the company constructed in the UK until Sussex and that if a sixth village was considered it would probably be located in Ireland.
 In September 2015, Center Parcs UK announced its intention to build a new site in County Longford, Ireland.
 Named Longford Forest, it opened in July 2019.

-Future
+Future resort locations

+Hawick Forest Resort

+In November 2024, the company announced plans for its first location in Scotland, near Hawick in the Scottish Borders and to be placed Northeast from Whinfell and South from the east end of the M8 Motorway.
+According to the company, the development would represent a £350m investment and could create up to 1,200 jobs.
+It plans to submit a planning application for around 700 lodges in 2025.
+The planning application was submitted to the Scottish Borders Council on 4 July 2025.

+The plans were welcomed by the leader of the Scottish Borders Council, the chair of South of Scotland Enterprise and representatives of the Borders' tourism industry, respectively.

+Cancelled resort locations

+Sussex Forest Resort

-In July 2021, the company announced its intention to construct a sixth resort located near Crawley and in the vicinity of Gatwick Airport.
-These plans were scrapped in February 2023 following local environmental impact reviews but the company still intends to find a suitable alternate site to build their sixth village.
+In July 2021, the company announced its intention to construct a seventh resort located near Crawley and in the vicinity of Gatwick Airport near the M23 Motorway.
+These plans were scrapped in February 2023 following local environmental impact reviews but the company still intends to find a suitable alternate site to build their seventh village which would still be placed East from Longleat and South from Woburn.

 Facilities

 Accommodation

 Each village has a number of different lodge types that range from one- to four-bedroom accommodation for up to 8 people, with Sherwood Forest recently opening 6-bedroom lodges for 12 people.
 Some larger lodges include their own games room and hot tub.
 Lodges are usually in small clusters and give a good degree of privacy, whilst allowing for self-catering and communal BBQs.
 Elveden Forest has no one-bed lodges, but instead includes the Lakeside View Hotel.